 Effective June 21, 2019, the Company, and certain of its affiliates, Renaissance Reinsurance, Renaissance Reinsurance U.S., DaVinci and RenaissanceRe Europe (such affiliates, collectively, the "Wells Fargo Applicants") entered into an Amended and Restated Standby Letter of Credit Agreement with Wells Fargo Bank, National Association ("Wells Fargo") which amended and restated the Standby Letter of Credit Agreement, dated as of December 23, 2014 (as amended, the "Wells Fargo A&R LC Agreement").
 The Wells Fargo A&R LC Agreement provides for an uncommitted facility under which letters of credit may be issued from time to time for the respective accounts of the Wells Fargo Applicants.
 As of the effective date of the Wells Fargo A&R LC Agreement, all letters of credit that were issued and outstanding under the prior agreement were deemed issued under and governed by the terms and conditions of the Wells Fargo A&R LC Agreement and RenaissanceRe Europe was added as a new Wells Fargo Applicant.
-The obligations of the Wells Fargo Applicants of the Wells Fargo A&R LC Agreement provides the Wells Fargo Applicants with the ability to request secured letter of credit issuances, and also includes an option for Wells Fargo Applicants to request the issuance of up to \$25 million of unsecured letters of credit (outstanding on such request date).
-The Wells Fargo A&R LC Agreement contains representations, warranties and covenants in respect of the Company and the Wells Fargo Applicants to request the Wells Fargo A&R LC Agreement to pledge eligible collateral having a value sufficient to cover all of its obligations under the Wells Fargo A&R LC Agreement, each Wells Fargo Applicant is required to pledge eligible collateral having a value sufficient to cover all of its obligations under the Wells Fargo A&R LC Agreement with respect to secured letters of credit issued for its account.
-In the case of an event of default under the Wells Fargo A&R LC Agreement, Wells Fargo may exercise certain remedies, including conversion of collatera
+The obligations of the Wells Fargo Applicants other than DaVinci are guaranteed by the Company.
+The Wells Fargo A&R LC Agreement provides the Wells Fargo Applicants with the ability to request secured letter of credit issuances, and also includes an option for Wells Fargo Applicants to request the issuance of up to \$25 million of unsecured letters of credit (outstanding on such request date).
+The Wells Fargo A&R LC Agreement contains representations, warranties and covenants in respect of the Company and the Wells Fargo Applicants that are customary for facilities of this type.
+Under the Wells Fargo A&R LC Agreement, each Wells Fargo Applicant is required to pledge eligible collateral having a value sufficient to cover all of its obligations under the Wells Fargo A&R LC Agreement with respect to secured letters of credit issued for its account.
+In the case of an event of default under the Wells Fargo A&R LC Agreement, Wells Fargo may exercise certain remedies, including conversion of collateral into cash.